jenkshields/old_hosk_headlines/README.md

 # hosk_headlines
-Python bot to generate nzherald-style Mike Hosking headlines &amp; comments
+Python bot to generate nzherald-style Mike Hosking headlines &amp; comments.
+Though created from twitter bots this does not post to twitter.

+Update: Returned to esdalmaijer's markovbot as basis. hosk.py (based on srome's tutorial) runs but does not output... hosking_bot.py runs as expected.

+Old:

 Working based on this tutorial: http://srome.github.io/Making-A-Markov-Chain-Twitter-Bot-In-Python/